listx/listx_blog/post/2014-09-22-parking-lot-problem.md

 In one of my side projects, I encountered a pair of interesting problems, the first of which which I call the *Parking Lot* problem, and the sister problem the *Parking Load* problem.
 They are but toy problems, but to anyone outside of the programming field, they sound quite complicated!

+I've provided "Expected Output" sections for you to try out your own solutions against, so don't be too aggressive with the scrollbar if you want to quiz yourself!

 ## Problem Statement

 Imagine an infinite parking lot, where each parking space is given a natural number, starting with 0, 1, 2, 3, ... to infinity.